Mohsinraza23/30-day-python/README.md

 If you find any issues or have improvements, feel free to fork and contribute!

-# Arithmetic Operators in Python
+# Arithmetic and Relational Operators in Python

-Python provides several arithmetic operators for mathematical computations.
+Python provides several arithmetic and relational operators for mathematical and logical computations.
 Below is a detailed explanation of each operator with examples.

+## Arithmetic Operators

-## 1. Addition (`+`)
+### 1. Addition (`+`)
 Adds two numbers.

 ```python